-The review of this policy highlighted the need to update the structure, language, and style for consistency with current terminology.
+The review of this policy highlighted the need to update its structure, language, and style for consistency with current terminology.
 The intent of the document remains largely unchanged, although the scope has been more clearly defined with the inclusion of diversity in its terminology and references to the LGBTIQ+ community.

-The proposed changes to the policy, as marked up at Attachment 3, are:
+The proposed changes to the policy, as marked up at Attachment 1, are:

-- Inclusion of an Acknowledgement of Country. - The inclusion of the word Diversity in the policy name. - The inclusion of Seniors and Young People in the Purpose. - The addition and removal of certain words to improve the language. - The addition/amendments to the definitions for culture, diversity, and equity. - The amendment to disability to align with the definition for that term used in the City's DAIP 2017-2022; - The update of terms used in the definitions.
+- Inclusion of an Acknowledgement of Country. - The inclusion of the word Diversity in the policy name. - The inclusion of Seniors and Young People in the Purpose. - The addition and removal of certain words to improve the language. - The addition/amendments to the definitions for culture, diversity, and equity. - The amendment to disability to align with the definition for that term used in the City's DAIP 2017-2022; and - The update of terms used in the definitions.

-The City's current Disability Access and Inclusion Plan (DAIP) expires in June 2022.
-Administration has commenced planning for the next DAIP, including undertaking a community engagement project from November 2021- January 2022 and the ideas and feedback from this project will form the basis of the new DAIP.
+The City's current DAIP expires in June 2022.
+Administration has commenced planning for the next DAIP, which will involve consultation with key stakeholders and with the community in early 2022.